 Remember to backup your orders & collections though, especially now that they're not in version control.
 You could use something like file backups on Snapshooter to back them up on a regular basis.

 3. Use a traditional database

-The third option would be to use a traditional, old-school database, like you would with any other e-commerce solution.
+The third option would be to use a traditional, old-school database.

 Simple Commerce makes it easy to push your Orders & Customers into a database, leaving your Products & Coupons as flat-files.